MooersLab/MooersLab/README.md

 Then family obligations reduced my daily word generation.
 Nonetheless, I had a five-fold increase in the total word count for November and December.
 A six-sevenfold increase may be possible.
-Overall, a 5-fold increase in word count may be more sustainable if you make a conscious effort.
+Overall, a 5-fold increase in word count may be more sustainable, if you make a conscious effort.
-I expect that a three-fold increase is more realistic with all of the disruptions from doing experiments, administration, teaching, service, and travel.
+I expect that a three-fold increase is more realistic with all of the disruptions from doing experiments, administration, teaching, service, and work-related travel.

 The slight decrease in word count after the new year may reflect a shift in my focus toward turning more of my writing into publishable products.
 This decrease may reflect more effort focused on editing text.